dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.13
+- Updated: 404.php updated to output content directly from within file as opposed to calling on function.

 Version 1.3.12
 - Updated: Escaping improved in "media" field of framework.
 - Updated: Escaping improved in "slides" field of framework.